nvatuan/laser-reflect-master-game/README.md

 It turns out great.
 I had to cut some features so I could make it to the deadline.
 I ended up submitting version 0.8 to the teacher, which has everything but the drawing laser feature.
 You could read about the version in the `\release` section.
 Although i did make a mistake here, levels that are created by the user is actually playable..

 ## 2020 Jul 20th Update:
 Today I worked a little bit on the drawing laser feature.
-It's not the flashiest thing, but It looks kinda nice :v I want to finished this soon and close it already haha.
+It's not the flashiest thing, but It looks kinda nice :v I want to finish this soon and close it already haha.

 Not what i was going for, but this will work.